-“Sure, but first we have some parenting we have to do on our own.”
+“Sure, but first we have parenting to do on our own.”

 We ride with him to Sorrento’s to make sure the station wagon is okay, and then leave for the Grove.
 Jill answers the door and lets us in.

-“I’m so sorry we didn’t come by for Christmas, Jill,” I apologizes.
+“I’m so sorry we didn’t come by for Christmas, Jill,” I apologize.

 “It’s okay.
 I saw you a couple of times at Out & Proud, last week.